1766–1773 Real del Monte strike: Violence

 On August 15, 1766, the strike turned violent as workers stoned a district magistrate, Miguel Ramon de Coca, and the overseer of the La Joya mine, Manuel Barbosa, to death after pay had been doled out.
-For most workers, wages and partido were paid in full by the overseers, but known strike leaders, including those who had been held hostage a week earlier, were forced to mix their partidos with quota bags and therefore receive the same, lower grade partido they had been striking against.
+For most workers, wages and partidos were paid in full by the overseers, but known strike leaders, including those who had been held hostage a week earlier, were forced to mix their partidos with quota bags and therefore receive the same, lower grade partido they had been striking against.
 A local priest attempted to quell the angry workers and give them a lunch break, but that afternoon the anger boiled over.

 Violence began at the San Cayetano mine as a mob of workers interrupted a meeting between Pedro Romero de Terreros and Miguel Ramon de Coca.
 While de Terreros was able to escape the building unscathed, de Coca was not, and the mob began hurling stones at him and charging at him.
-Other overseers in the mines pulled him away from the crowd, but he sustained a crushed skull and multiple other injuries, which led to his death two days later (Ladd 58).
+Other overseers in the mines pulled him away from the crowd, but he sustained a crushed skull and multiple other injuries, which led to his death two days later.

 After the first stoning of de Coca, the mob moved up the hill to La Joya and began shouting demands and rushing towards Barbosa.
 Barbosa pulled a knife and the crowd began to throw rocks, eventually stabbing him multiple times with his own knife and then continuing to stone him to death.
 After this, a group of three or four hundred moved down the hill and freed twelve prisoners from the Real del Monte jail, and then moved to the Pachuca jail to free the four miners being held by Royal officials.
 The workers refused to leave until all of the other prisoners had been set free.
 With the entire town in complete mayhem at this point, many of the miners took to the streets chanting "Long live the king, death to bad management!" a phrase that would come to be used multiple times over throughout the course of independence movements in Latin America.
 While the rioters and strikers did go home the night of August 15 for a rather peaceful night, Pedro Romero de Terreros fled the region and began his exile in San Miguel.